VCurry20/pands-project/README.md

 </table>

-This same process can also be used to take either the top or bottom lines of code
+This same process can also be used to take either the top or bottom lines of code using df.head() / df.tail().

 The top lines of the data are as follows: